Klaudioz/cloudflare-arxiv-rag/README.md

 **Status**: 🚀 Production-ready | **Performance**: +70% faster | **Cost**: -98% cheaper

-> This project is a Cloudflare-native implementation of [jamwithai/arxiv-paper-curator](https://github.com/jamwithai/arxiv-paper-curator), migrating the complete RAG system from Docker to Cloudflare's edge platform using AI Search, Workers, and Vectorize.
+> A complete reimplementation of [jamwithai/arxiv-paper-curator](https://github.com/jamwithai/arxiv-paper-curator) using Cloudflare's edge platform.
+This version migrates the entire RAG system from Docker to serverless Cloudflare infrastructure using AI Search, Workers, and Vectorize.

 ## Features